 How often should my piano be tuned?

-Your piano expands and contracts along with seasonal swings in humidity, predictably going out of tune, so twice-a-year tunings are necessary to keep the piano in tune.
+Your piano expands and contracts along with seasonal swings in humidity, predictably going out of tune, so twice-a-year tunings are recommended to keep the piano in tune.
+Once a year is common, but the piano will drift noticeably out of tune.

-If you have a Dampp-Chaser humidity control system, this can be reduced to once a year.
+If you have a Dampp-Chaser humidity control system, the tuning will be much more stable.

 Do you play Classical music?